A Song of Wonder

 And at first, you drive for days and days, and you think it's all the same.
 But then you'd start to notice all the subtle differences in between all the scenery and even the beauty of a really harsh landscape.
 One of my favourite places was the Devil's Marbles.
 The Devil's Marbles.
 It's one of my favourite places.

 It's out in the middle of nowhere.
 It's about halfway between Alice Springs and Katherine, and it's just on the side of a highway.
 You could drive right past it.
 But on the side of the highway are hundreds of stones, hundreds of them.
-Well, there are hundreds of these stones anyway, and they're just stacked on top of each other.
+Well, there's hundreds of these stones anyway, and they're just stacked on top of each other.

 And the sun hits them in the morning and the evening and just lights them up.
 These are my photos.
 I took them myself.
-And you can go in the signs of the car park and read about and hear about the thousands of years of wind that's eroded this slab of stone into these beautiful stacked monoliths.
+And you can go in the signs at the car park and read about and hear about the thousands of years of wind that's eroded this slab of stone into these beautiful stacked monoliths.
 And you walk around for an hour until the sun sets, and you sit in your chair back at camp in the dark, and the whole sky lights up.

 Yeah.
 It's good, isn't it?
 And you can take that whole year to travel around the country, and what's interesting is those people at the end of the year with hundreds of nights of looking up into the sky will still sit back in their chair and wonder at the beauty of it all.
 The writer of this psalm, of this song, is David, and he became one of the great kings of the Bible.
 But he started off life as a shepherd boy out in the Middle East, spending night after night next to the sheep looking up, and he writes this song really out of his own sense of wonder, and he begins and ends the song with a cry of wonder.

 The start and the end of the song start with these words.
-"Lord, our Lord, how majestic is your name in all the earth.
-Lord, our Lord, how majestic is your name in all the earth."
-He looks at the night sky and connects what he sees with God the Creator.
+Lord, our Lord, how majestic is your name in all the earth.
+Lord, our Lord, how majestic is your name in all the earth.
+He looks at the night sky and connects what he sees with God the creator.
 He connects those two, and he asks the question, who is this God?

 Now we might have the same question.
 Who is God?
 Is God real?
 How does God show Himself to us?
 How do we learn about God?